HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing

-However, the background of the prior alternative may not match the current background.
-To support users in blending their alternatives into the new location,} we implemented a refinement pipeline where we used the image-to-image refiner model from the two-stage Stable Diffusion XL pipeline which is a specialized high-resolution model \cite{sdxlrefiner}.
-The model encodes the original pixel space image into a latent space image using VAE Encode \cite{kingma2013auto} then applies an SDEdit (an image-to-image model) to the latent space image~\cite{meng2021sdedit} to obtain the final image.
-We use ``high resolution, high quality'' as the prompt for the refiner model and perform only 7 inference steps so that we avoid the image changing too much from the user input.
+As the background of a reused alternative may not match the current background, we used the image-to-image refiner model from the Stable Diffusion XL pipeline~\cite{sdxlrefiner} to blend their alternatives into the new location.
+We use \textit{``high resolution, high quality''} as prompt and only run 7 inference steps to avoid the image changing too much.